top of page

 IMPORTANT: There are many other terms that are typically included in prenuptial agreements beyond those three concepts and topics introduced above.
 The above list of concepts commonly included in premarital agreements is not at all exhaustive, or even close.

 Family lawyers and analysts have confirmed that more couples than ever are requesting prenuptial agreements before getting married.
 Millennials have made prenups the latest wedding trend, and many progressive couples have made considering a prenuptial agreement an essential item on their wedding planning checklist.

-Some people want to keep the property they had prior to the marriage as separate property, unless they decide to donate it to the marriage.
-This happens all the time, like when a couple opens a marital checking account and deposit their separate income to pay for their everyday living expenses.
+Some people want to keep the property they bought before the marriage as separate property, unless they decide to contribute it to the marriage.
+This happens frequently, like when a couple opens a marital checking account and deposit their separate income to pay for their everyday living expenses.

 If you have children from a prior marriage, your premarital agreement needs to plan around them.

 A prenuptial agreement is the most important contract a couple about to marry can have, so trying to adapt a free printable online prenuptial agreement form or prenup sample without the assistance of a competent prenuptial lawyer is certainly cheap, but risky for most people.

 Rather than try to figure it out with a prenup template, schedule a free call with a Prenup Pros attorney today and find out more about prenuptial agreements (VA, FL, NY & NJ only).
 All calls are strictly confidential, and there is no obligation to hire our firm.